New Student Art Projects Displayed at the Pine Community Center

 Through their In-Depth Program Review (IDPR), the art department developed a goal of connecting with the community to benefit both students and the art department.
 Because many community members do not have an opportunity to see student art, our art teachers wanted to ensure that the entire community had an opportunity to stop in and see what students are creating.
 The collaboration with Pine Community Center was developed to help meet this aim to share art with the broader community.

+Art pieces were recently updated.
 Students in kindergarten through eighth grade are represented through projects detailed below.

 All members of the community are encouraged to stop by to see what our students have been working on this school year!